puppeteer/puppeteer/docs/api.md

 The method launches a browser instance with given arguments.
 The browser will be closed when the parent node.js process gets closed.

+> **Note** Puppeteer works best with bundled version of chromium, and there's no guarantee it would work properly with any other version.
+Use `executablePath` option with extreme caution.

 ### class: Browser

 Browser manages a browser instance, creating it with a predefined